-Goal: To benefit from an eco-system of enabling and accelerating hard, soft and critical infrastructure; hosting resilient physical networks, appropriate cultural and working amenities, and the institutions necessary to maintain long-run economic progress.
+Aspiration: To benefit from an eco-system of enabling and accelerating hard, soft and critical infrastructure; hosting resilient physical networks, appropriate cultural and working amenities, and the institutions necessary to maintain long-run economic progress.

-Success measure: Competitive business environment, as measured by institutional effectiveness, physical capital and liveability.
+Goal: Enhance our business environment, as measured by institutional effectiveness, physical capital and livability.
+Indicated by improvements to Jersey's rank in the Global Startup Ecosystem Index.